ForensicTools/SpamOriginViz-CSEC462-2171-Anderson-Goldfarb-Schade/README.md

 -View results

-  -If you mouse over each "sender", you will see more information (ex. how many emails)
+  -For smaller bubbles, hover your mouse over the bubble for more details

 =======